ZeroFN-Server/WebSite/_projects/zerofn-release.md

 ## **About ZeroFN**
 ZeroFN is a private server for old Fortniter versions (v3.0 - v20.40).
-You can play Events, use Developer weapons or use [Fortnite Mods](https://discord.gg/fortnite-modding-hub-693478706240421968).
+You can play Events or use Developer weapons

 ## **ZeroFN Discord**